Research seminars at the Department of Informatics

 Story-telling – Interactive sessions where a researcher can get help to craft a manuscript for submission/re-submission to a journal or conference.

-Research MasterClass – Gain proficiency in a range of topics such as a new methodology, developing one’s career, doing a revise and resubmit at a journal, among others.
+Research MasterClass – Gain proficiency in a range of topics such as a new methodology, developing your career, doing a revise and resubmit at a journal, among others.

-Research Presentation – Research presentation where either a departmental or invited researcher will present a research project/program with the objective of both sharing new ideas and receiving feedback.
+Research Presentation – Research presentation where either a departmental or invited researcher will present a research project with the objective of both sharing new ideas and receiving feedback.

 Informal Research Seminars

-Sci-Lounge – All researchers at the department will gather for sci-lounge to discuss a research idea or opportunity as well as share related research processes in progress.
-Each member of the department takes turns picking a spot where we gather and organising the event.
+Sci-Lounge – An after-work event where researchers and other employees gather to discuss a research idea or opportunity as well as share related research processes in progress.

-Writing Fridays – Gain proficiency in writing for publications by receiving and giving feedback on each other's writing.
-The activity will be divided into five sessions: introduction, related work, methodology, discussion and abstract.
+Writing Fridays – Gain proficiency in writing for publications by receiving and giving feedback on each other’s writing.
+The activity is divided into five sessions: introduction, related work, methodology, discussion and abstract.

 Contact